-Each treatment was replicated three times and each sub-plot was 6 m x 6 m.
-The PD, RHA and RH were incorporated manually into the top 20 cm soil depth of the plots that received them 2 weeks before transplanting.
-The nutrient contents of these organic amendments were determined (Table 2).
+The treatments were replicated three times in each of the four main-plots to give a total of twenty subplots in each of the main-plot, with each sub-plot measuring 6 m x 6 m.
+The PD, RHA and RH were incorporated manually into the top 20 cm soil depth using hand fork in each of the plots that received them 2 weeks before the transplanting was done.
+The nutrient contents of these organic amendments were determined as presented in Table 2.

-The test crop was high-tillering rice variety Oryza sativa var.
-FARO 52 (WITA 4).
+A high-tillering and yielding rice variety Oryza sativa var.
+FARO 52 (WITA 4) was used as a test crop for the study.
 The rice seeds were first raised in the nursery and later transplanted to the main field after 3 weeks in nursery.
-At maturity, rice grains were harvested, dried and yield computed at 90% dry matter content.
-At the end of harvest, soil samples were collected from each replicate of every plot from each of the location for chemical analyses to determine the changes occurred in the soil due to the treatments application.
+At maturity, the rice were harvested, threshed, dried and the yield weight was computed at 90% dry matter content (10% moisture content).
+At the end of each harvest, another set of soil samples were collected from each replicate of every plot for chemical analyses to determine the changes that occurred in the soil due to the -amendments.

-2.3 Laboratory methods
+152153 2.3 Laboratory Analysis

-Soil samples were air-dried and sieved with 2 mm sieve.
+- Auger samples were collected from all the identified sampling points from the top (0-20 cm) soil in triplicates at each harvest. - The auger topsoil samples were air-dried and sieved with 2 mm sieve.
 Soil fractions less than 2 mm from individual samples were then analyzed using the following methods; Particle size distribution of less than 2 mm fine earth fractions was measured by the hydrometer method as described by Gee and Bauder [21].
-Soil pH was measured in a 1:2.5 soil:0.1 M KCl suspensions.
-The soil OC was determined by the Walkley and Black method described by Nelson and Sommers [22].
-Total nitrogen was determined by semi-micro kjeldahl digestion method using sulphuric acid and CuSO4 and Na2SO4 catalyst mixture [23].
-Exchangeable cations were determined by the method of Thomas [24].
-CEC was determined by the method described by Rhoades [25].
+Soil pH was measured in a 1:2.5 soil:0.1 M KCl suspensions (22).
+The soil OC was determined by - the Walkley and Black method described by Nelson and Sommers [23].
+Total nitrogen was determined by - semi-micro kjeldahl digestion method using sulphuric acid and CuSO4 and Na2SO4 catalyst mixture [24]. - Exchangeable cations were determined by the method of Thomas [25].
+CEC was determined by the method described by Rhoades [26].

-2.4 Data analysis
+1641652.4 Data analysis

-Data analysis was performed using GENSTAT 3 7.2 Edition.
-Treatment means were separated and 158 compared using Least Significant Difference (LSD) and all inferences were made at 5% Level of probability.
+- Data analysis was performed using GENSTAT 3 7.2 Edition.
+Treatment means were separated and compared using Least Significant Difference (LSD) and all inferences were - made at 5% Level of probability.